rougin/refinery/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

 `Refinery` is a console-based package of [Migrations Class](https://www.codeigniter.com/userguide3/libraries/migration.html) for the [Codeigniter 3](https://codeigniter.com/userguide3).
-It uses the [Describe](https://roug.in/describe/) package for retrieving the database tables and as the basis for code generation.
+It uses the [Describe](https://roug.in/describe/) package for retrieving the database tables for creating database migrations.

 ## Installation